matteobaccan/owner/README.md

 ### DEBUGGING AID

-The your mapping interfaces you can optionally define two methods that may be convenient for the debugging:
+In your mapping interfaces you can optionally define two methods that may be convenient for the debugging:

     void list(PrintStream out);
     void list(PrintWriter out);